 One of the few major streamers focused solely on original content, you won’t find a large library of older shows with hundreds of episodes to binge.
 Instead, Apple is looking to build its own collection of high-quality scripted dramas and comedies.
 The Morning Show, starring Reese Witherspoon and Jennifer Aniston, and Ted Lasso, starring Jason Sudeikis, are the platform’s signature series, but other early standouts include the comedic Dickinson, the anthology Little America, a reboot of Amazing Stories, and the M. Night Shyamalan thriller Servant.
 TV+ also includes a few original movies, including a Beastie Boys doc and the Samuel L. Jackson film The Banker.

-The Disney-owned streamer is the best service if you’re a cord-cutter who still craves traditional TV: It offers next-day access to most prime-time shows from ABC, NBC, FX, Freeform, and Fox, plus its own medium-sized slate of original, generally well-reviewed shows (The Handmaid’s Tale, Nine Perfect Strangers, Only Murders in the Building, Dopesick, Rami, Shrill) and the occasional first-run feature film.
-In 2020, it also launched FX on Hulu, which combines most of FX’s past shows with exclusive offerings such as the limited series Mrs. America.
+The Disney-owned streamer is the best service if you’re a cord-cutter who still craves traditional TV: It offers next-day access to most prime-time shows from ABC, NBC, FX, Freeform, and Fox, plus its own medium-sized slate of original, generally well-reviewed shows (The Dropout, The Handmaid’s Tale, Nine Perfect Strangers, Only Murders in the Building, Dopesick, Rami, Shrill) and the occasional first-run feature film.
+In 2020, it also launched FX on Hulu, which combines most of FX’s past shows with exclusive offerings such as The Bear and Mrs. America.
 Hulu also offers the ability to add on a live TV service with dozens of channels and the ability to record shows to a cloud DVR, plus options to subscribe to rival premium services.

 The happiest place in TV land for Disney fans, since virtually every major movie in its collection (animated or otherwise) can be found here.
 The focus is on tentpole Disney brands such as Marvel, Star Wars, Pixar, and National Geographic, as well as the company’s namesake family-friendly fare.
-Original content is still a work in progress, but this is the only place you can watch The Baby Yoda Show (sometimes known by its formal title of The Mandalorian) and Obi-Wan Kenobi, and Marvel’s Loki and Ms. Marvel, among others.
+Original content rolls out pretty steadily now, and this is the only place you can watch Star Wars’ The Baby Yoda Show (sometimes known by its formal title of The Mandalorian) and Obi-Wan Kenobi, and Marvel’s Loki and Ms. Marvel, among others.
 And if you have kids over the age of 2 and can afford the monthly charge, there’s probably no better electronic babysitter.